 Discipleship in a growing faith.

 Worshiping together plays an important role in strengthening us as individuals and as a community.
-Chapel services are held three times a week and, though attendance is not mandated, students fill Rediger Chapel/Auditorium.
-This is a significant example of how we worship together out of a desire to grow and be stretched as individuals and a community.
+Chapel services are held three times a week and, though attendance is not recorded, students fill Rediger Chapel/Auditorium.
+We worship together out of a desire to grow and be stretched as individuals and a community.

 Through our wide variety of local and global missions programs, we seek to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
 Whether it is volunteering as a small group leader for local elementary school kids or evangelizing in the streets of India, our students are reaching out to those in need and, in turn, being forever changed.

-son or daughter's relationship with Jesus Christ can happen by them joining a small group, attending Chapel and class, finding a local church, taking a mission trip, or volunteering for
+Our community is centered on faith in and relationship with Jesus Christ.
+Your son or daughter has opportunities to grow in their relationship with Jesus Christ by joining small groups, attending chapel and class, committing to a local church, going on a mission trip, or volunteering for local ministries.